-State Economy Grows Robustly in Q4, UMass Journal Reports
+Mass Economy Continues its Expansion in Q1 2014, UMass Journal Reports

-Massachusetts real gross domestic product grew at an estimated annual rate of 5.5 percent in the fourth quarter of 2013 according to the MassBenchmarks Current Economic Index, released today by MassBenchmarks, the journal of the Massachusetts economy published by the UMass Donahue Institute in collaboration with the Federal Reserve Bank of Boston.
+Massachusetts real gross domestic product grew at an estimated annual rate of 2.6 percent in the first quarter of 2014 according to the MassBenchmarks Current Economic Index, released today by MassBenchmarks, the journal of the Massachusetts economy published by the UMass Donahue Institute in collaboration with the Federal Reserve Bank of Boston.
 In contrast, according to the U.S. Department of Commerce, national real gross domestic product grew at an annual rate of 0.1 percent, according to the preliminary estimate of the U.S. Bureau of Economic Analysis.
 In the fourth quarter of last year Massachusetts real GDP grew at a revised 4.4 percent annual rate as compared to a 2.6 percent rate for the U.S.

-In the three-month period October through December, six indicators contributed to a forecast of above-trend growth: total nonagricultural employment, withholding taxes, sales taxes, the unemployment rate, the interest rate spread between 10‑year and 3‑month U.S. Treasury securities.
+In the three-month period January through March, five indicators contributed to a forecast of above-trend growth: total nonagricultural employment, withholding taxes, sales taxes, consumer confidence, and the interest rate spread between 10‑year and 3‑month U.S. Treasury securities.
 Two indicators contributed to below-trend growth: the Bloomberg stock index for Massachusetts, and construction employment.
-Three indicators contributed to average-trend growth: consumer confidence, construction employment, and motor vehicle sales taxes.
+Three indicators contributed to average-trend growth: the unemployment rate, initial unemployment claims, and motor vehicle sales taxes.

 The current and historical quarterly estimates for state domestic product growth include adjustments for changes in productivity growth.
 These adjustments are estimates of the quarterly deviations from trend in the growth of the ratio of output to employment and output to wage and salary income.
-In the fourth quarter, these adjustments subtracted 0.2 percentage points from the annual rate of growth.
-In the third quarter, these adjustments added 1.2 percentage points to the annual rate of growth.
-In the second quarter, these adjustments subtracted 0.5 percentage points from the annual rate of growth.
-In the first quarter, these adjustments subtracted 0.2 percentage points from the annual rate of growth.
-For the forecast of state domestic product growth for the first and second quarters of this year, productivity growth is assumed to return to its long-term trend.
+In the first quarter of 2014, these adjustments subtracted 2.4 percentage points from the annual rate of growth.
+In the fourth quarter of 2103, these adjustments subtracted 0.8 percentage points from the annual rate of growth.
+For the forecast of state domestic product growth in the second and third quarters of this year, productivity growth is assumed to return to its long-term trend.

 Several recent months of the indices are revised each release.
 These revisions are a result of the statistical method used to create the index, as well as revisions in the underlying indicators.